TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 * Who obsess over little details - e.g. moving things six pixels to the left - when they're yet to find out which market segment the product is being aimed at and what sort of customer relationships we're trying to build.
 * Who often don't even exist in the first place?
 Designers tend to be heavily outnumbered by engineers for some reason, when both jobs take a similar amount of effort to do properly...
 I've never understood why this is.

 Actually, while I'm ranting - modern JavaScript is what happens when Graphic Designers kidnap a programming language.
-It was actually the first language I ever learned, but these days using it to learn programming would be like learning human anatomy by staring at a Picasso.
+It was actually the first language I ever learned, but these days using it to learn programming would be like learning about human anatomy by staring at a Picasso.
 If you ever see any code that ends in a brutal diagonal line of 25 closing braces, I advocate running screaming from the building.
 It's become this twisted, weird, semi-functional thing, so much so that people are having to resort to TypeScript to make any sense of it.
 (Hey, why "transpile" something once when you can do it twice?)

-There's also this big rabbit hole of design systems / "languages" that seems to have opened up, so now we have designers that take massive steps *away* from problems into an abstract world of components and widgets, that are intended to be all things to all UIs.
-They're kind of like nuclear physicists trying to come up with a Unified Theory of Everything - only *slower*.
-I was once told that I'd have to wait *three months* before the code to render a table was ready - I thought someone had spiked my drink.
+Also, a rabbit hole of design systems / "languages" seems to have opened up, so now designers take massive steps *away* from problems into an abstract world of components and widgets, that are intended to be all things to all UIs.
+They're kind of like nuclear physicists trying to come up with a Unified Theory of Everything, only *slower*.
+I was once told that I'd have to wait *three months* before the code to *render a table* was ready.
+A **table**; something that was in  HTML v0.0.1.
+I thought someone had spiked my drink.

 I guess it's the same as computer programmers that don't really understand patterns but try and apply them everywhere regardless - we're diving into abstractions without bothering to understand the problems.
 It always comes back to that.